Farm accounting basics: methods, setup, and software

 What is farm accounting?

-Farm accounting differs from standard business accounting in several ways:
+Farm accounting is the process of tracking income, expenses, assets, and liabilities specific to agricultural operations.
+It differs from standard business accounting in several key ways:

-- Living assets: livestock and crops change in value as they grow, breed, or mature
+- Living assets: Livestock and crops change in value as they grow, breed, or mature

-- Seasonal income: revenue often arrives in concentrated periods after harvest or sale
+- Seasonal income: Revenue often arrives in concentrated periods after harvest or sale

 With the right approach, you can build a routine that keeps your farm's finances organized and accurate.